tetratelabs/tetrate-service-express-sandbox/README.md

 ## Overview

-The `Makefile` in this directory provides ability to fast-forward to any point of the automated provisioning of the TSB demo
+The `Makefile` in this directory provides ability to fast-forward to any point of the automated provisioning of the demo

 ```mermaid
   graph TD;